Moresby Treaty: Amendment

-On December 17, 1839 the treaty was expanded in scope, adding three more articles to the original agreement.
+On 17 December 1839 the treaty was expanded in scope, adding three more articles to the original agreement.
 The extension increased the area in which the transportation of slaves was considered illegal by moving the endpoint of the Moresby Line west to the Port of Pasni on the Makran Coast.
 Additionally, the amendment prohibited the sale of Somalis as slaves because, as Muslims, they were considered ‘free men’ by the Omani ruler who was a Muslim himself.

+It was followed by the Hamerton Treaty in 1845.